osquery/foundation/docs/office-hours/20200121_meeting_notes.md

 There is a commons problem here -- Are there people who can provide testing for nightly or pre-release builds.
-Lots of people rely on a stable OS query, but we don't think we a clear issue of people that can run the betas.
+Lots of people rely on a stable osqury, but we don't think we a clear issue of people that can run the betas.
 If we know what we want, we might be able to fund raise for something here.

 ## TSC Update